Elvincth/test-learnr/readme.md

 ### topic_viewed

-Trigger when the user viewed a new topic
+Trigger when the user viewed a topic

 similar with ```section_view``` event